 What to Do If You Have Been Sexually Assaulted

-• Contact the Wayne State University Police for immediate assistance.
+• Contact the WSUPD for immediate assistance.
 Officers will transport you to the nearest medical facility and help you contact a friend or family member.

-• Contact the Campus Health Center at 313-577-5041 where trained Sexual Assault Nurse Examiners (SANE’s) are available 24/7.
-You may also contact Counseling and Psychological Services (CAPS) at 313-577-3398 to speak with a trained counselor.
+• Contact the Campus Health Center at 313-577-5041, where trained sexual assault nurse examiners are available 24/7.
+You may also contact Counseling and Psychological Services at 313-577-3398 to speak with a trained counselor.

 • Even if you do not plan to prosecute at first, it is best to preserve evidence in case you decide to prosecute later or help someone else prosecute their assailant.

 • Get medical attention immediately.
 You should be evaluated for injury and sexually transmitted diseases.
 You are not required to report a rape.
 However, specially trained medical staff (including sexual assault nurse examiners at the Campus Health Center) can collect physical evidence should you choose to press charges later.